Service Learning at Collin College

 Serve!
 Learn!
 Lead!

-Research, critical reflection and effective service are the core components of Collin College's award winning Service Learning program.
+Research, critical reflection and objective-driven service are the core components of Collin College's award winning Service Learning program.
 Service Learning engages students in valuable experiential learning through service opportunities that benefit the community.

 Important Links and Resources

 Community engagement describes the collaboration between institutions of higher education and their larger communities (local, regional/state, national, global) for the mutually beneficial exchange of knowledge and resources in a context of partnership and reciprocity.